AxisVM/pyaxisvm/README.md

 On top of that, **PyAxisVM** ehnaces the type library with Python's slicing mechanism, context management and more, that enables writing clean, concise, and readable code.

 ## **Installation**
-This is optional, but we suggest you to create a dedicated virtual enviroment to avoid conflicts with your other projects.
+This is optional, but we suggest you to create a dedicated virtual enviroment at all times to avoid conflicts with your other projects.
 Create a folder, open a command shell in that folder and use the following command

 ```console
 >>> python -m venv venv_name